omonar/modern/README.md

 #Modern theme for Zoneminder 1.24+
-This is a fork of the work-in-progress skin for ZoneMinder version >= 1.24 by [https://github.com/kylejohnson/modern](Kyle Johnson).
+This is a fork of the work-in-progress skin for ZoneMinder version >= 1.24 by [Kyle Johnson](https://github.com/kylejohnson/modern).

 This skin is currently being developed by Emergent Ltd. Any suggestions of features, comments and code are welcome =)